 This three-day Embry-Riddle Unmanned Aircraft Systems (UAS) course is designed to identify the key concepts, attributes, and challenges of UAS operations.
-Participants will receive 2.4 continuing education units (CEUs) for successful completion of this course through ERAU, as well as the Small UAS Safety Awareness Certificate.
+Participants will receive 2.4 continuing education units (CEUs) for successful completion of this course through ERAU, as well as the Small UAS Safety Endorsement.

 The UAS sector is one of the fastest growing and most dynamic segments within aviation industry.
 Currently the majority of UAS growth has been in support of military and security operations however, recent congressional mandates have unlocked a bourgeoning civilian market with interest in a broad range of uses such as aerial photography, precision agriculture, mapping, monitoring climate and environmental conditions, and public safety.